4 min read

 “Relax.
 Nothing is under control.”

-Had he lost his better judgement?
+Had he lost his better judgment?
 Was he succumbing to kitsch mediocrity?
 Perhaps.
-Or was it just easier for his broken heart to access the simple things that he had no real control over.
-This was the universe on shuffle mode with random things pricking his tender heart while its defences were down and he had nothing to defend himself against them.
-He could be undone by an Instagram or Tik Tok story and then soon after admonish himself for being such a weak, uncultured slob.
+Or was it simply easier for his broken heart to take refuge in the small, simple things over which he had no control?
+This was the universe on shuffle mode, with random moments piercing his tender heart while its defenses were down and he had nothing to shield himself.
+He could be undone by an Instagram or TikTok story and then, moments later, chastise himself for being such a weak, uncultured slob.

-Surely this was a time for the greats?
-The three B's?
-Bach, Beethoven and Brahms.
+Surely this was a time for the greats—the three B’s: Bach, Beethoven, and Brahms.

 John Barry.

-Sometimes they're mawkish, uncomplicated and surprising.
+Sometimes they are mawkish, uncomplicated, and surprising.

 Allow yourself to be a tunnel for divine light and divine joy.
 Bless the entire earth with light and joy, specially people who are sad, people who are in pain, people who are depressed, fill them with light and joy.
 Imagine golden light from your hands going down to the entire earth, filling the whole earth with light, with love.